 Brother Wolf Mobile Veterinary Clinic strongly encourages owners to have their pets up-to-date on vaccines when they arrive for surgery.
 Keeping your pets current on vaccines helps to protect them against illness.
 We do offer low cost vaccines for surgical patients the day of surgery; however, we urge our patients to establish a vaccine schedule with a full service veterinarian to keep their pets up-to-date.
 Most adult cats need a yearly FVRCP vaccine, and adult dogs should get a yearly distemper vaccine as well as a bordetella vaccine to protect against kennel cough.

 Puppies and kittens can have a small meal (about a third of their ordinary breakfast) the morning of surgery.
-Adult dogs and cats should not be give food or water after 10PM.
+All dogs and cats six months old and older should not be give food or water after 10PM the night before surgery.

 What to Bring

-Animals must be on site for check-in at 8am the morning of surgery.
+Animals must be on site for check-in between 8-8:30am the morning of surgery.
 You will be asked to fill out an intake form and sign a waiver, and then we will be able to take your pet on board!
-Cats will be transferred into clinic carriers, and you will be asked to bring your carrier back for pick-up.
-Please review the “What to Bring” section for more information on items to carry with you the day of surgery.
+Cats will remain in their carriers and should not be taken out of their carriers until they are on the clinic.
+Dogs should remain in your vehicle until all paperwork is completed.
+All dogs should either be in a kennel or have a secure collar or harness that they can not slip out of, as well as a leash.
+Please review the “What to Bring” section above for more information on items to carry with you the day of surgery.

 All of the animals on board our clinic are safely anesthetized before surgery – this means that they are asleep and cannot move or feel when the veterinarian is operating.
 Patients are connected to oxygen when they are placed on anesthesia.
 Patients are cared for by attentive veterinary assistants when they are being prepped for surgery, as well as when they are recovering from surgery.
 Only once an animal is awake and moving are they placed back into a crate or carrier for pick-up.
 Our patients receive a dose of pain medication during surgery to help ease any pain or discomfort once they are awake.

-Pick-up times for animals will be announced at check-in.
-Pick-up usually occurs between 3:30-4pm.
+Pick-up times for animals will be announced at check-in and will also be relayed to clients at the time that the appointment is made.
+Our pick-up times vary based on our location and the number of surgeries we have scheduled for the day, so please allow some flexibility in picking up your pet.
 Owners and caretakers should remember to bring a secure carrier or a leash and collar to safely pick up their pets.
 Owners will be given both verbal and written instructions for post-op care at the time of pick-up.
 At this time, owners will also receive proof of sterilization, proof of any vaccines administered, and a rabies tag and certificate if applicable.

 Recovery for Fluffy